 Applying for a visa can be a hassle, and so can finding a new place to live in your chosen city.
-Blueground’s turnkey furnished apartments in 15 cities in Europe, the Middle East, and North America take the pain out of your housing search.
+Blueground’s turnkey furnished apartments in Asia, Europe, the Middle East, and North America take the pain out of your housing search.
 Our homes are individually designed to reflect the character of their neighborhood, and our lease terms are completely flexible.

 We’ve also introduced the Blueground Pass, a program that lets intrepid digital explorers experience anywhere from 2 to 12 different apartments across all of our markets at the best available rate.Of course, the Covid-19 pandemic has thrown a wrench into international migration.
 Be sure to check the official website of the country where you’d like to live and work to see if you’re currently eligible to travel there, as well as whether or not visa applications are being processed as usual.

 Here’s how you can get started moving to each of the countries where Blueground has a presence.